Living Façades: Shades of Green in Polish Architecture

 standardowy [760 px]

-Kindergarten in Żory, Kleszczówka district, project by Toprojekt studio, 2017, photo: Juliusz Sokołowski
+Kindergarten in Żory, Kleszczówka district, designed by Toprojekt studio, 2017, photo: Juliusz Sokołowski

 Architecture for children has undergone considerable changes in recent years.
 It has shifted away from infantile and kitschy school or kindergarten buildings that astound with a riot of colours.
-Investors have come to realise that buildings for Poland’s youngest citizens also must be high- quality.
-After all, they shape the tastes of new generations, which will one day decide about the infrastructure of our cities and villages.
+Investors have come to realise that buildings for Poland’s youngest citizens also must be high-quality.
+After all, they shape the tastes of new generations who will one day decide the infrastructure of our cities and villages.
 The Topprojekt studio architects explain:

 Pre-school education is one of the most important stages in the process of growing up.
 This is why we should take utmost care of the space in which it takes place.
 Children should not be ignored and put in garishly colourful rooms.
 A child is a serious and sensitive consumer who places the highest demands on designers.

 In fact, these architects turned their words into action.
 Their kindergarten in the Kleszczówka district in Żory has numerous advantages which are noticeable at first sight: an interesting form, user-friendly building materials, a subtle shape, and integration of the building with its surroundings.
 The natural sunlight from the inner patio lights up the rooms so that children don’t have to spend too much time in artificial light.

 A is for Architecture: Designing Buildings For Kids

 In order to create something functional in the very limited space of the building plot, the architects had to choose between two alternatives.
 They could either erect a tall, ‘thin’ building and squeeze in a playground next to it, or build a child-size building with the terrace on its rooftop.
 Judging by the outcome, it is obvious that their decision in favour of the second option was an excellent choice.